ahtif/FlatFinder/docs/ws3/backlog.md

 Then I should be registered as a Landlord

 ###Login
+Feature: Login
+As a registered user, I should be able to login to the website as a Landlord or Searcher so that I can have access to my account and use the services.

 Scenario: Login as Searcher
 Given I have registered as a Searcher